bluss/pyproject-local-kernel/FAQ.md

 Yes it works, with both Nbconvert and Papermill.

-Pyproject Local Kernel relies on jupyter's working directory: the working directory is always the same as the notebook's location - and it will work as long as you run papermill the same way, using its `--cwd` argument.
+Pyproject Local Kernel relies on Jupyter's working directory convention: the working directory is always the same as the notebook's location - and it will work as long as you run Papermill the same way, using its `--cwd` argument.

-You can install papermill and pyproject-local-kernel in a separate environment, and run each notebook in its own pyproject environment with its dependencies this way.
+You can install Papermill and pyproject-local-kernel in a separate environment, and run each notebook in its own pyproject environment with its dependencies this way.